 - Wendy Moore, English journalist, author, and historian

 - Dr. Huw David, Director of Development at the Rothermere American Institute, University of Oxford

-- Rory Sutherland, Board Member of Benjamin Franklin House
+- Rory Sutherland, Vice Chairman of Ogilvy Group and Board Member of Benjamin Franklin House